Artist and fashion designer Chloe Trujillo is one of the most fascinating people we’ve ever met…

 E: Did you actually work as an artist in Paris?

-So that was my first show and I was so nervous because I’d never shown my art to strangers, but not only were we accepted into the show, but they chose one of my drawings to be their invitation to all their guests.
+So that was my first show.
+I was so nervous because I’d never shown my art to strangers!
+But not only were we accepted into the show, but they chose one of my drawings to be their invitation to all their guests.
 That kind of freaked me out!

 E: Was your style the same back then?

-C: Not exactly, but I just received a shipment from Paris of some very old paintings of mine on paper, and I could see it is not exactly the same, but the style was already being there, and it improved with time.
+Chloe Trujillo: Not exactly.
+I just received a shipment from Paris of some very old paintings of mine on paper, and I could see it is not exactly the same, but the style was already being there, and it improved with time.
 It’s the same thing to growing up as a human being: you’re who you are, but the more you get to know yourself, the more you can become even more who you are, because I can totally tell it’s the same style, but it’s still in the growth period.

-E: Style matures, literally.
-I wish we could go more into math and how that might apply to your art and philosophical outlook, because I imagine you must be into cool stuff like fractal theories and holographic universes.
-But this is my last question and I’m going to make it a silly one – your hair is incredible!
+E: This is my last question and I’m going to make it a silly one – your hair is incredible!
 How did you grow it so long and how do you care for it?

 So I never cut my hair.
-I do many things with it: I braid it, I enjoy playing with it, and that’s how I change my hairstyle.
-I actually have a friend who says I’m like a living sculpture because every time I see him my hair is in a different way!
+I do many things with it.
+Like, I braid it, I enjoy playing with it, and that’s how I change my hairstyle.
+I actually have a friend who says I’m like a living sculpture.
+Because every time I see him my hair is in a different way!

 E: Yes in a lot of Indian traditions like the Sikhs, they believe your hair is like an antenna…

-C: Yes I believe that, it is like an antenna.
+Chloe Trujillo: Yes I believe that, it is like an antenna.
 Even in mythology, Samson and Delilah, once their hair is cut they lose their power or strength.
-In the Native American tradition too, I think they did an experiment whereby they cut some hair of an Indian and then they couldn’t feel if there was a danger coming through, they were not as aware as when they had a full-head of hair.
+In the Native American tradition too.
+I think they did an experiment where they cut some hair of an Indian and then they couldn’t feel if there was a danger coming through.
+They were not as aware as when they had a full-head of hair.

 Transcription by Louisa Jane West